Leynse/SFINCS/docs/overview.rst

 * Modelling multi-hazard driven flooding for the atoll of Majuro in the Marshall islands

-* Modelling Sea Level Rise driven flooding at all the islands of the Marshall Islands
+* Modelling sea level rise driven flooding at all the islands of the Marshall Islands

 * Modelling compound flooding along the whole US Southeast coast